 Here are 8 things they want every SACSCOC institution to know about preparing a self-study and hosting a peer review visit.

 1. Start Early — and Keep Up With Changes

-Start preparing your self-study 2 to 3 years ahead of a decennial visit, and stay abreast of changes from SACSCOC throughout the self-study process so your narrative, evidence, and onsite visit agenda reflect any new guidance.
+Start preparing your self-study 2 to 3 years ahead of a decennial visit, and changes from SACSCOC throughout the self-study process so your narrative, evidence, and onsite visit agenda reflect any new guidance.

-“Last year, SACSCOC brought out the new dual enrollment policy,” Hirt noted, so institutions already working on their self-study or preparing for an on-site visit “need to be prepared to address that.
-SACSCOC is now sending site visitors out to the high schools involved.”
+“For example, SACSCOC brought out the new dual enrollment policy,” Hirt noted, so institutions already working on their self-study or preparing for an on-site visit “needed to be prepared to address that.
+SACSCOC started sending site visitors out to the high schools involved.”

 Stay engaged in what your campus needs for self-study on an ongoing basis.
 “I’m the liaison for my institution, and I look daily at issues that might arise.
 Daily,” Enzor said.
 When Blue Mountain College began offering continuing education credits, the CFO made a preliminary decision not to put that information in the database, thinking it wasn’t necessary.
 “I sent him an email back saying he should capture that information, as we would need to report on it for accreditation,” she said.

 Consider the self-study narrative a chance to reveal and celebrate your institution’s unique mission, culture, and achievements.
 “I see it as an opportunity to show that my institution can meet every single standard that any other institution can meet, be it a school with 20,000 students or 1,000 students,” Enzor said.